 Finnish education pays attention to the entire school environment.
 For example, high-quality free lunches have been provided to students since 1948.

 Early childhood education in Finland is about play and social interaction.
-This promotes the joy of earning.
+This promotes the joy of learning.
 A strong early beginning in learning promotes the development of cognitive, social, language and numeracy skills, as well as a motivation and joy to continue learning.

 Finnish vocational education is a dynamic part of continuous learning.
 It is developed in close cooperation with industries and emphasizes broad competences, flexible study paths and work-based learning.